julian-garcia/cookbook/README.md

   - add/remove favourites
   - request new categories
 - Requested categories can be approved/rejected by an administrator
+- Home page visualisation of the 5 most favourited recipies

 ## Design
 A rough wireframe was generated using draw.io.
 The wireframes can be viewed by